elemiller31/Math195-Final-Project/README.md

 ## Data

 Since Texas has only had one districting plan put into place following the 2020 census, I wanted to compare that one to a Markov chain from a random districting plan.
 I used the congressional map shapefile from the Capitol Data Portal for the Texas Legislative Council.

+I used the 2020 U.S. Presidential Election results from the University of Florida Election Lab.
 Then, I joined race demographics at the block level from the 2020 Census Data which I joined with block shapefile data from Tiger/Shapefiles website, which I then aggregated up to the precinct level to then combine with the voting data.
 This provided me with a GeoDataFrame with precinct voting and demographic data for Texas which I could use to run and analyze my Markov Chain.

 ## Analysis